AequilibraE/qaequilibrae/docs/source/development/transifex.rst

 After creating your account, direct yourself to `team's page
 <https://explore.transifex.com/aequilibrae/qaequilibrae/>`_ and request your
 access to the project.
-Approving your request might take a couple of days, so don't worry.
+Approving your request might take a couple of days (we are a small team of developers!), so don't worry.

 .. image:: ../images/tx_project_1.png
     :width: 1250